funvill/funvill.github.io/_posts/2023-03-17-idea049-cheap-meals-if-you-follow-directions.md

 Maybe we make the restaurants on different sides of the city, or select restaurants that are very busy and you need to make reservations weeks in advance.
 Or have a restaurant in the group that only has expensive meals +$50 so they can’t keep it economically.
 Or require a selphy infront of the restaurants sign.
 We get to try and think of ways to make it harder and harder each time.

+### Unsorted

+- Review bombs - People get cheated out of the money, and they go back and change their review to a negative one.

 ## Prior art

 - Almost any rewards program relies on people not using their rewards.
 - Groupon
+- Mail in rebates

 ## Market